+If you are experiencing difficulty in making ends meet, you are not alone.
 UMass is committed to supporting students experiencing food and housing insecurity through a number of on-campus programs and off-campus partnerships.
-In addition, the Dean of Students Office has formed the Food Security Working Group, which is a multi-disciplinary team who meets regularly to discuss food insecurity, identify root causes, and implement solutions.
+In addition, the Dean of Students Office has formed the Food Security Working Group, a multi-disciplinary team which meets regularly to discuss food insecurity, identify root causes, and implement solutions.

 The Dean of Students office has two programs to combat the impact of unexpected financial emergencies on academic success.

 - Short Term Loans: Up to $500 for undergraduates and up to $1000 for graduate students (repayment within the established due date, typically 30 days - can be extended on case-by-base basis)

 - Microgrants: Up to $500 for unforeseen financial emergencies once per student per academic year

 Student Care Supply Closet

 The Dean of Students Office offers a free supply closet for personal care and household items, such as shampoo and conditioner, soap and body wash, toothpaste and toothbrushes, paper products, cleaning products, items for students with children, pads and tampons, and hair products for natural hair.

 There are a number of on and off-campus programs designed to support student food security, which include:

 Partnership with the Amherst Survival Center

 - Students can access the ASC Food Pantry, local food delivery options, as well as weekly available meals